 This flower is practically indecent.

 Maybe little dear is being cheeky and blooming on Valentine's Day.
 Or maybe it's for President's Day.
-This cactus clearly transcends my arbitrary notions of what a Christmas cactus should do.
+This cactus clearly transcends my arbitrary notions of what a Christmas cactus

 1 comment: